cabletech/cloudwork-exercise/README.md

 - `components/App` - The main `App` component and `AppController` state controller.
 Probably a good starting point.
 - `lib/MockCloudworkService.ts` - A fake network service which should be used develop against.

+### Steps

+- Wire up being able to create a work load
+  - Send create resquest to mock service
+  - Handle the random simulated network errors
+  - Render a list of created workloads
+- Show users the status of the workload once it complete
+- Add ability to cancel a workload
+  - Send cancel request to mock service
+  - Update rendered list of rquests
+- Good UX for canceling
+  - Use the end date provided by the mock services
+  - Update UI to show realtime countdown

 ### Getting started with the code